yandex-research/rtdl/README.md

 Predictions for train, validation and test sets are usually also saved.

 ### 5.3.
 Conclusion
-Now, you know everything (hopefully) you need to reproduce all the results and extend this repository for your needs.
+Now, you know everything you need to reproduce all the results and extend this repository for your needs.
 The [tutorial](#4-tutorial-how-to-reproduce-results) also should be more clear now.
 Feel free to open issues and ask questions.